programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt2.md

 {% include figure.html filename="plot_loss.png" caption="The output plot of plot_loss" %}

 Compared to our previous model, we are not getting a very good score.
-Let's see if "unfreezing" the model (updating the lower layers of the network) helps improve the performance.
+Let's see if "unfreezing" the model (updating the lower layers of the model) helps improve the performance.

 #### Saving Progress